-The young people that Women in Training, Inc. serves in its menstrual equity program grow up in poverty, as did their mothers and grandmothers before them.
+The young people whom WIT serves in its menstrual equity program grow up in poverty, as did their mothers and grandmothers before them.
 How can we end this cycle of generational poverty to finally put an end to period poverty?
-With that question in mind, we started the WIT Leadership Development Circle and the WIT Rites of Passage Circle.

 In elementary school, girls and boys perform about equally in mathematics and science.
 By the junior and senior years of high school, the number of girls enrolled in advanced STEM courses drops.
 Although women make up about 50 percent of the American college-educated workforce, we represent only 29 percent of the science and engineering workforce, according to the National Girls Collaborative Project.
 The National Science Board and the National Science Foundation report that women make up only 15 percent of the engineering workforce and 24 percent of computer and information sciences professionals.
 While African Americans represent 13 percent of the U.S. population, they make up only four percent of physicians, according to AthenaHealth.
 Black women represent only two percent of doctors.